AU-Avengers/docs.toum.gg/README.md

 -----------------------

 # License
-This repositry is distributed under the GNU GPLv3 License.
+This repository is distributed under the GNU GPLv3 License.

 # Copyright
 <p align="center">This wiki is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
-Portions of the materials contained herein are property of Innersloth LLC.</p>
+Portions of the materials contained herein are the property of Innersloth LLC.</p>
 <p align="center">© Innersloth LLC.</p>